nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 will:

 - Fetch all active keys from `recording_encryption.spec.active_keys`.
-- Generate a new `RSA4096` REK within its keystore and add it to the list of active keys.
+- Generate a new `RSA 4096` REK within the keystore and add it to the list of active keys.
-- Change the `state` of each active `RecordingEncryptionKey` to `rotating`.
+- Change the `state` of the existing active key pair to `rotating`.
 - Apply all writes described in a single, atomic write to the backend.

 Other auth servers in the cluster will be notified through a watch of the `recording_encryption` resource and will:

-- Detect they have no keys that are accessible and active.
-- Provision an import key from their keystore.
-- Publish an unfulfilled `RecordingEncryptionKey` to the active keys list.
+- Check if the new active key is accessible.
-- Wait for their key to be fulfilled.
+- If not, update the key state to `inaccessible`.

-The original auth server, or any auth server that has completed their rotation, will then be notified when an unfulfilled key is published.
-It will:

-- Find the unfulfilled keys
-- Use their import keys to wrap the new recording encryption private key.
-- Fulfill all keys with their encrypted copy of the private key.

-The unfulfilled auth servers will then be notified, import the key into their key store, and mark their new key as `active`.

-Rotation is completed manually by issuing a `CompleteRotation` RPC which will move all `rotating` keys into their own `rotated_keys` resource queryable by the public key that should be shared between them.
+Rotation is completed manually by issuing a `CompleteRotation` RPC which will move the `rotating` key into its own `rotated_keys` resource queryable by the its public key fingerprint.
 Similarly the `RollbackRotation` RPC will remove all newly `active` keys and revert `rotating` keys back to `active`.
+Completing key rotation will not be possible if the active key is marked as `inaccessible` and instead the rotation should be rolled back and tried again.

 It's worth noting that `rotating` keys will continue to be included as `age` recipients during encryption.
 This should ensure no data loss in the event of